robertrosenbusch/gfx803_rocm/rocm_6.3.4/README.md

 > [!CAUTION]
 > #### Prevent ROCm SegFaults on your Linux Distro
 > After some feedback/research from Users who are using the Dockercontainer from this GIT in [Ollama](https://github.com/robertrosenbusch/gfx803_rocm/issues/8#issue-2919996555) and [PyTorch/ComfyUI](https://github.com/robertrosenbusch/gfx803_rocm/issues/13#issuecomment-2754796999), cause the devices `/dev/dri` and  `/dev/kfd` crashed with SegFaults.
 Please proofe your used Linux-Kernel Version and switch up or down to a well known working Kernel-Version.
 Fedora 41, Arch and Debian 13 using (in April 2015) suspicious Linux-Kernel-Versions as default.
+On Kernelversion 6.12 its seems to be fixed on 6.12.
 > |Kernel Version|6.14|6.13|6.12|6.11|6.10|6.9|6.6|6.2|5.19|
 > |--------------|-----|-----|------|-----|------|-----|-----|-----|-----|
 > |working on ROCm 6.4 for Ollama/PyTorch|✅|🟥|🟥|✅|✅|✅|✅|✅|✅|

+## ROCm-6.4.0 Building Dockerbase for GFX803 to do some fancy AI Stuff

+> [!IMPORTANT] Do build this Dockerimage is the base for all other

 ## ROCm-6.4.0 Ollama and OpenWebui in a Dockerfile